This page contains affiliate links. Please read our disclosure for more info.

 4) Stand Up Paddleboard on the Lake

 One of the best things to do in Wanaka in summer is to hire water sports gear and get out on the lake to enjoy the clear calm water and mountain views.

 We rented stand up paddleboards and managed to get to the Wanaka Tree and back in our hour’s rental without falling off.

-Details: Paddle Wanaka on the lakefront rents paddleboards for $20 an hour.
+Details: Paddle Wanaka on the lakefront rents paddleboards for NZ$35 per hour for adults, NZ$30 for children.

 5) Kayak to Ruby Island